tmpfs/trucks/doc/OPTIONS.md

 const options = {
   // array list of component source files
   files: null,
+  // array list of configuration files to load and merge
+  rc: undefined,
   // array list of plugins to execute
   plugins: undefined,
+  // array list of transform plugins to run
+  transforms: undefined,
   // map of plugin configuration objects
-  configuration: undefined,
-  // array list of transforms for the transform plugin to run
+  conf: {
+    plugins: {},
-  transforms: undefined,
+    transforms: {}
+  },
   // options to pass to babel
   babel: {},
   // output directory